hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/6-System-Maintenance/5-package module streams.md

 ________________________________________________________________________________________________

-to reset module to the default version
+to reset module to the default version (and common profile)

 ```bash
 [bob@centos-host ~]$ sudo yum module reset nodejs